 Just as Views can output data in virtually any way imaginable, this module allows you to have data input exactly the way you want.
 Create and update contacts, group subscriptions, tags, relationships, cases, activities, event participants, memberships and contributions via robust, user-friendly webforms that integrate seamlessly with your Drupal site.

-- Application, enrollment, sign-up & opt-in forms
+- Application, enrollment, contact, sign-up & opt-in forms

 - Event registration & RSVP forms